Weapons and Firearms Offences

 At Stern Shapray Criminal Lawyers, we have extensive experience defending individuals charged with a wide range of weapons and firearms offences.
 Whether you’re a lawful gun owner facing a regulatory breach or an individual accused of a serious indictable offence, we provide skilled, strategic, and rights-focused defence tailored to the circumstances of your case.

-Illegal Possession of Weapons or Firearms
+Illegal Possession of Weapons and Firearms Offences

 Illegal possession charges often arise during unrelated investigations, traffic stops, or police checks.
 You can be charged even if the weapon was not brandished, used, or intended to cause harm.